charliecalvert/CloudNotes/Assignments/React/ReactAddressShow.md

 Note that we don't create any tests for button clicks.

-## Create AddressShow
+## Create AddressShow Project

-To get started, make a copy of **Address** and call it **address-show**.
+To get started, make a copy of Address Components assignment and call it **address-show**.
 For instance:

-    cp -r week03-react-address/ week04-address-show
+    cp -r week03-react-address/ week05-address-show

 There are many ways to do the same thing, and it doesn't really matter which one you prefer.

 ## Rename the React Component

-The React component you created my be in a file called **App.js** or perhaps you have renamed it to **Addresss.js**.
+The React component you created maybe in a file called **App.js** or perhaps you have renamed it to **Addresss.js**.
 In either case, rename both the file and the class inside it to **AddressShow**.

 This is a task the WebStorm can help you complete.

-- Right click on the file in the Project pane and rename it.
+- Right click on the file in the Project pane and copy it.
-- Right click on the
+- Right click on the components directory and choose paste
+- Rename the new file to **AddressShow.js**

 In **AddressShow**, rename the class from **Address** to **AddressShow**: